 If you want to see a Castos podcast webpage in action, check out our own podcast’s page.
 Audience is a show that offers an unfiltered look at how to grow a podcast.

-One of the best parts of a podcast webpage is your listeners can subscribe to the show on their preferred listening app.
-Since your podcast is listed across multiple platforms, the webpage includes a subscription link everywhere your podcast exists.
+The website helps your listeners find your show on their preferred listening app.
+It includes a subscription link to everywhere your podcast exists.
 Now your audience members who prefer Spotify can directly subscribe on that platform while others can head straight to Pocket Casts.

 A podcast webpage is an extension of your brand, so it’s best to keep everything consistent.
 Inside the Castos dashboard, you can manually choose the primary color scheme.
-Whichever color you choose, it’ll update the page’s subscribe button, background accents, and underline details.
+This will update the page’s subscribe button, background accents, and underline details.

 Update the URL